 Europe and global trade, 1500-1800

 How you will learn To learn about these topics you will work closely with a wide variety of maps, visual sources, and readings, including primary sources.
 For most topics, you will have an interactive presentation and set of vocabulary words covering the core content.
-To reinforce learning homework will be assigned several times weekly.
-To assess your understanding you can expect, for most topics, a project and a quiz.
+To reinforce learning, homework will be assigned twice a week.
+To assess your understanding you can expect, for most topics, a project.
 For each topic, you will find presentations, vocabulary games, and other interactive resources on the class Web site (which you are using right now; click Current work).
-These resources are designed to help you learn the core material you need to understand new topics and prepare for quizzes.
+These resources are designed to help you learn the core material you need to explore new topics. [etc.]